 Many parents would consider an alternative for refined sugars for their child as it lacks nutrients and is high in calorific value.
 Maple syrup for babies has been increasingly used as an alternative, natural sweetener.
-It is a derivative of sugar maple trees with a unique and sweet flavor (1).
+It is a derivative of sugar maple trees and has a unique and sweet flavor that many children enjoy (1).

 Pure maple syrup is a good source of antioxidants and micronutrients that could benefit a baby’s health.
 However, due to its high sugar content, you may be doubtful about giving maple syrup to your babies.